-Three key literacy skills for primary schools in priority areasNovember 25th, 2013 in Psychology & Psychiatry /
+Three key literacy skills for primary schools in priority areasNovember 25, 2013 in Medicine & Health / Psychology & Psychiatry

 What types of skills do first-year primary school children in education priority areas need most to learn to read?
 To find out, a team of researchers at CNRS and the universities of Grenoble, Paris Descartes and Aix-Marseille conducted a study of 394 children in e Zones d'Education Prioritaires administered by the Académie de Lyon at the end of their first year of school.